 The bacteria Xanthomonas phaseoli remain dormant for several years in the soil, seed coat, alternative hosts and on plant debris.
 Rainy, wet and warm weather conditions (25-35°C) and humidity favor the occurrence.
 The disease is heavily spread through wind driven rain, rain splashes and insects (grasshoppers and bean beetles).
 Natural openings and wounds on plants also favor the occurrence.

 Sorry, we don't know of any alternative treatment against Xanthomonas phaseoli .
 Please get in touch with us in case you know of something that might help to fight this disease.
 Looking forward hearing from you.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Chemical treatment of the disease may be inviable because the bacteria might develop resistance in the long term.
-If bactericides are needed, products containing copper and streptomycin (antibiotic) should be applied as seed and foliar treatments.
+If bactericides are needed, products containing copper and an authorized antibiotic should be applied as seed and foliar treatments.

 Use certified, pathogen-free seed material.,Plant resilient tolerant or resistant varieties.,Check your plants or fields for signs of disease.,Ensure suitable planting time in the area.,Avoid sprinkler irrigation.,Keep your equipment and tools clean.,Remove or destroy infected plants by burning them.,Crop rotation with non-host crops (maize) is recommended for the given period.